the neuroscience case for emotional intelligence and social-emotional learning.

 In short, once EQ training builds a new neural bridge, the brain integrates experience in a manner that we have come to define as “Emotional Intelligence.”

-Humans with such training, whether kids or adults, manage their reactions better than they did before – and better than most people.
+Humans with EQ and SEL training, whether kids or adults, manage their reactions better than they did before – and better than most people.
 They tend to experience better outcomes, healthier relationships and more positive behaviors.

 These realities amplify the importance of creating a caring learning environment that is emotionally supportive and expressive, as well as intellectually stimulating.

 Positive emotions are as influential as negative ones and are an invaluable element of the human experience.
 Research has shown that teaching methods and school cultures that generate good feelings also generate better academic results and overall higher-performing and more creative and mentally healthy (also physically healthy) students and adults.

 Cognitive neuroscientists Mary Ellen Imordino-Yang and Matthias Faeth contributed to an 18-author anthology, Mind, Brain and Education.
 In a chapter titled “The Role of Emotion and Skilled Intuition in Learning,“ the authors describe how positive emotions provide a force that “stabilizes the direction of a learner’s decisions over time.“

 When emotion is relevant to the task at hand, they point out, it is at its optimal use.